pkscout/plugin.whereareyou/README.md

 ## About

-Where Are You is a Kodi addon that uses a custom URL from a stream file to display a dialog box with the title and message from the stream file URL.
+Where Are You is a plugin for Kodi that accepts a URL from a stream file and then displays a dialog box with the title and message from the stream file URL.
 After the dialog is dismissed a black video plays for 2 seconds.
-This is basically to do what the media stub file **should** do, which is display a title and a message for a given file, but the media stub only works if you have an optical drive attached to the device running Kodi.
+This is basically to do what the media stub file does (which is display a title and a message for a given file), but for streaming files because the media stub only works if you have an optical drive attached to the device running Kodi.

 ## Usage